Prof-Thiago/Prof-Thiago/README.md

 > Transferir projetos do Gitlab para o Github.
 > Transfer projects from Gitlab to Github.

+> Aprender mais sobre programação com PHP e Laravel.
+> Learn more about programming with PHP and Laravel.

 > Estudar e aprender mais sobre AWS e computação em nuvem.
 > Study and learn more about AWS and cloud computing.